ArturLavrov/AdoNetSafeGet/README.md

 }
 ```
 ## NB!
-If you wouldn't' specify a default value, the type default value will be returned.
+If you wouldn't specify a default value, the type default value will be returned.